How to Ace Your Police Oral Board

 First Thing's First...

-This article is a GREAT starter, but it simply can't give you all the answers (nobody can do that), so I highly recommend that you check out this excellent resource here that will give you a huge advantage over the competition.
+This article is a GREAT starter, but it simply can't give you all the answers (nobody can do that), so I highly recommend that you supplement these tips with your own independent research.
+That will surely give you a huge advantage over the competition!

 The Days and Weeks Before